Kalakalappu 2: Production

-Following the success of Kalakalappu (2012), G. Dhananjayan of the production company UTV Motion Pictures revealed that a sequel would be made with same cast and crew, with production beginning in October 2012.
-Despite the announcement, the project did not materialise and Sundar C moved on to complete Madha Gaja Raja.
-When UTV Motion Pictures and Sundar decided to collaborate again, Sundar was hesitant to make Kalakalappu 2 as it was "difficult to meet such high expectations" and subsequently worked on Theeya Velai Seiyanum Kumaru (2013) with the studio.
+In May 2012, following the success of the just released Kalakalappu (2012), G. Dhananjayan of UTV Motion Pictures revealed that a sequel would be made with the same cast and crew, with production intended to begin in October 2012 after director Sundar C finished his ongoing projects.
+The project did not materialise as Sundar felt it was "difficult to meet such high expectations" and instead directed Theeya Velai Seiyyanum Kumaru (2013) for the same studio.
 In November 2013, it was reported that Sundar was keen to make another film for the franchise but would only retain Shiva and Santhanam for key roles from the original cast.
 However, as a result of his busy schedule in late 2014, Sundar stated that he would not work on a sequel and would prioritise other work.
-In April 2016, it was reported in the media that the makers had cast Arya and Nayanthara in the lead roles and that Siddharth Vipin would be the film's music composer.
-Khushbu later denied the reports and indicated that there were no immediate plans for a sequel by Sundar.
+In April 2016, it was reported that the makers had cast Arya and Nayanthara in a sequel.
+Sundar's wife Khushbu denied the reports and said there were no plans for a sequel.

-During mid-2017, Sundar C's big budget project, Sangamithra, became delayed and subsequently he looked to quickly complete another film before production started.
-The producers of Sangamithra, Sri Thenandal Films agreed to finance Kalakalappu 2 and the media widely speculated that actress Oviya would work on the film following her rise to fame through her appearance on the reality television show, Bigg Boss (2017).
-In late September 2017, it was confirmed that the producers had cast actors Jiiva, Jai, Nikki Galrani and Catherine Tresa in the lead roles, with Shiva being in discussions for a further role.
-Production was revealed to begin in early October 2017, with Hiphop Tamizha selected as the music composer.
+During mid-2017, it was reported that Sundar's big budget project Sangamithra would be delayed and he would quickly complete a Kalakalappu sequel before resuming work on Sangamithra.
+The media speculated that Oviya (who appeared in the original film) would work on the sequel following her rise to fame through her appearance on the first season of the Tamil reality series Bigg Boss (2017).
+In late September 2017, Khushbu officially announced the project.
+Jiiva, Jai, Nikki Galrani and Catherine Tresa were announced as the lead actors, with Shiva being in discussions for a further role.

-The film began production on 4 October 2017 in Karaikudi, Tamil Nadu.
-Vaiyapuri amongst other supporting actors, joined the cast of the film during the first schedule, after Sundar C was impressed with Vaiyapuri's stint on the Tamil reality show, Bigg Boss (2017).
-The film was then shot non-stop for two months across Kasi, Pune, Bhor, Hyderabad and Chennai, as the team aimed to release the film in early 2018.
+Filming began on 4 October 2017 in Karaikudi, Tamil Nadu.
+Vaiyapuri among other supporting actors, joined the cast of the film during the first schedule, after Sundar was impressed with Vaiyapuri's stint on Bigg Boss.
+The film was then shot continuously for two months across Kasi, Pune, Bhor, Hyderabad and Chennai, as the team aimed to release the film in early 2018.
 In Varanasi, during a 20-day schedule, the film was shot at Ramnagar, Scindia Ghat, Assi Ghat and the lanes adjoining these ghats.
 Furthermore, several songs including a song on Holi were filmed during the stint.
-During the Hyderabad schedule at Ramoji Film City, actress Nandita Swetha joined the team to play a minor role.
+During the Hyderabad schedule at Ramoji Film City, Nandita Swetha joined the cast to play a minor role.
+Filming wrapped in early December.

-Release

-Tamil Nadu theatrical rights of the film were valued at 50 crore.